declancm/cinnamon.nvim/README.md

         },
         -- The scrolling mode
-        -- `cursor`: Smoothly scrolls the cursor for any movement -- `window`: Smoothly scrolls the window only when the cursor moves out of view mode = "cursor", ---@type "cursor" | "window" },
+        -- `cursor`: Smoothly scrolls the cursor for any movement -- `window`: Smoothly scrolls the window ONLY when the cursor moves out of view mode = "cursor", ---@type "cursor" | "window" },
 }